-Port St. Lucie is seeking an experienced City Attorney to lead and mentor a relatively inexperienced staff, someone who wants to live the good life.
+Port St. Lucie is seeking an experienced City Manager to lead the city to the next level, and someone who wants to live the good life.
 Come delight in the combination of rich history, nearby natural beauty and the excitement of a city truly on the move!